IsogiE/ACT_Friends/README.md

 Char1, Char2, Char3, Char4, ...
 ```

-- Supports up to **30 characters**.
+- Maximum of **30 characters**.
-- Exceeding this limit will show an error message and halt the import.
+- Going over the limit will result in an error message and abort the import.

 ---